 to act as the first point of contact for the Information Commissioner’s Office and for individuals whose data is processed.

-Our Data Protection Officer is Paul Howard, and he can be contacted via email: firstname.lastname@example.org
+Our Data Protection Officer is Natalie Baxter, and she can be contacted via email: firstname.lastname@example.org